 Payne attended another dog training program prior to training at Auburn University, but she believes that the Auburn dogs and training techniques were far superior.
 Moreover, Auburn customized a program for MARTA officers to address their needs, and can create a customized program for other organizations as well.

-Places of worship also use Vapor Wake dogs
+Places of worship also use Vapor Detection dogs

-Sports and live entertainment venues, railways and police department are not the only organizations that utilize Vapor Wake dogs.
+Sports and live entertainment venues, railways and police department are not the only organizations that utilize Vapor Detection dogs.
 “Churches, mosques and synagogues have traditionally been easy threats for terrorists,” states VWK9’s Hammond.

 Andy Willis agrees.
 Willis is Director of Security Services at Bellevue Church, the largest church in the Memphis, Tennessee, area and one of the leading churches in the Southern Baptist Convention.
 With a membership of about 20,000, between 7,000 and 10,000 attend weekly worship services and about 15,000 come to the church on special holidays.
 The church campus sits on 300 acres and is a community meeting place for many organizations.
 As a result, security to this large venue is of particular concern.